 - In the Advanced section set Protection Policy to DVWA created earlier

-- Check the box for Pass Host Header
+- Check the box for Pass Host Header and click Save

 Is your firewall telling simply telling you the URL a threat came from but not what web page someone was one when they URL was loaded?
 Fastvue Reporter intelligently stitches Internet access logs together to give you a more accurate view of what sites people are accessing when undesirable files are downloaded from.
 Try the free 30 day trial.